 Most recently she's been working with online communities to curate exhibitions using social media.
 She also runs Wikiclub NT, an initiative aimed at addressing the shortage of Northern Territory content on Wikipedia.
 Before moving to the NT, Caddie studied cello at the Sydney Conservatorium of Music and has toured with many Australian acts.

-Scott brings a worldly perspective and extensive cross-cultural experiences to the MusicNT Board.
-As a director, producer and filmmaker, Scott has travelled the globe, documenting and engaging with different cultures, including more than 20 years working with Indigenous communities in the NT.
-He has produced content for features such as Yolngu Boy, Story About Feeling and Yothu Yindi music videos, and has worked with the Discovery Channel, MTV, BBC-World and National Geographic.
-Scott is also a nationally accredited mediator and NT qualified through the Department of Justice CJC Mediation.
+Scott brings a dynamic production history with international and cross-cultural experience to the MusicNT Board.
+As a director, producer and filmmaker, Scott has travelled internationally, documenting and engaging with different cultures, including more than 20 years working with Indigenous communities in the NT.

 Mia has held a number of prominent positions within the NT Arts industry, including her role as Manager of the Aboriginal and Torres Strait Islander Performing Arts Program for the Northern Territory from 1998 to 2003.
 Mia was part of the inaugural Indigenous Arts Development Unit within the NT Government, establishing a number of major activities aimed to enhance Indigenous involvement across the NT.
 She has worked at Music NT as the Aboriginal Music Development Officer, and was a founding member of the first NT Indigenous Music Awards, now known as the National Indigenous Music Awards.
 She became manager of Music NT before leaving to work on a number of major Indigenous events across the Territory, including the Barunga Festival and the Freedom Day Festival.